Why: Photographing Landscapes in Black and White – Part 2

 Not All Landscapes Are Suitable for Black and White

-You must choose the landscapes you are going to photograph to develop in black and white.
-Not all scenes are suitable.
+You must carefully select the landscapes you are going to photograph and develop in black and white; not all scenes are suitable.

-Rather than give reasons that will lengthen this article, here are some color photos that would make no sense in black and white.
+Rather than providing reasons for having caution, which would lengthen this article, here are some color photos that would not make excellent black and white photos.

 Click on a thumbnail to enlarge the image.

-Although composing and framing a photograph of landscapes with the technique of black and white requires a reflection that begins well before the camera is triggered.
-Photography is well thought upstream.
+Composing and framing a photograph of landscapes with the technique of black and white requires a reflection that begins well before the camera is triggered.
+Photography is a contemplative process.

 Once in the field, do not forget to contrast your scenes and to choose graphic and textured photographic elements.

-Do not forget that the development has a considerable impact because you will reinforce the contrast and better guide the viewer using vignetting.
+Do not forget that the development has a considerable impact because you will reinforce the contrast.
+The incorporation of vignettes will better guide the viewer as well.

-Creating a beautiful photograph of black and white landscapes is a special alchemy where the dosage of each ingredient must be precise and meticulous.
+Creating a beautiful photograph of black and white landscapes is a special alchemy where the precision of each ingredient must be meticulous.
 Take your time and be patient.
-It takes time to achieve the creation of landscape photos that have a real meaning.
+It takes great experience to achieve the creation of landscape photos that possess a deep meaning.

-The black and white in landscape photography is above all developing a real look and a real artistic approach.
+The black and white in landscape photography is above all developing true class through its authentic artistic approach.